Finns Party: 2010s

 In 2011, Finns party MP James Hirvisaari was fined 1,425 euros by the Kouvola Court of Appeals for comments he made on his blog about Muslims.
 In 2011, President Tarja Halonen was quoted characterizing some Finns party voters as racist.
 Her comments were broadly condemned by the Finns party.
-A 2011 book by Swedish journalist Lisa Bjurwald made a similar characterization, that the party's leaders support racist positions, while publicly denying that they do so.
+A 2011 book by Swedish journalist Lisa Bjurwald made a similar characterization.
+She wrote that the party's leaders support racist positions, while publicly denying that they do so.

 In 2011, MP Pentti Oinonen declined an invitation to the presidential Independence Day ball, citing his aversion to seeing same-sex couples dance.

+Sitting Finns Party politicians used Nazi posters and officers as profile pictures on their Pietarsaari chapter website in 2014.
+Local councillor Sari Karlström commented that it was "ironic".

 Jussi Halla-aho, the previous leader of the party, a former MEP and now the Speaker of the House wrote that Somalis were genetically predisposed to rob passersby, wrote that he would be happy if a gang of immigrants raped a Green League MP, and commented "Violence is an underrated problem-solving tool these days," while pondering if he should shoot a gay man.
 A number of senior Finns Party politicians, including Halla-aho and Immonen, are also Suomen Sisu members, an organization that Länsiväylä describes as a Nazi group.
 The website of Suomen Sisu has promoted books by Nazis and neo-Nazis such as Alfred Rosenberg, George Lincoln Rockwell and David Duke.